Tong Keat has an M.A. in Violin Performance from MTSU in Tennessee. He is the founder of Just Violin, a free resources

-Good posture is in balance.
-Well-balanced posture requires minimal muscular effort to remain in a position or to perform an action.
+A well-balanced posture requires minimal muscular effort from the body to stay in a position or to perform an action.
 The right alignment between the head, torso, and the arms and legs will give us that balance and allow us to move with ease.
 Playing the violin with balanced posture prevents fatigue and injuries, and at the same time, enhances our tone and accuracy.

 Legs and Feet